Arundel Volunteer Fire Department

 Engine 73 (said "Engine 7-3") is the AVFD's second line fire suppression unit.
 This apparatus has seating for 8 firefighters, and is equipped with a 1250 GPM single-stage pump, 750 gallon water tank and all equipment necessary for fire suppression duties.

 Ambulance 79 (said "Ambulance 7-9") serves as the front-line Basic Life Support medical transport unit.
-This unit is owned by Anne Arundel County, but primarily staffed by volunteers, so it is painted in matching AFVD livery colors.
+Since 2020, this unit is owned by Arundel VFD.

 2380 Davidsonville Road